Get the Facts

 - Medicaid LTSS currently makes up 6% of Washington’s budget and is projected to double by 2030.

-- A benefit that is open to all workers over the age of 18.
+- A public long-term care benefit that covers all workers over the age of 18.

 Impacts of the LTC Trust Act